-Aso de Sobremonte is a lovely village not far from Biescas.
-From Biescas take the road for Francia; turn left where Aso is signposted.
+Francia; turn left where Aso is signposted.
 Aso is on the end of the valley.
-Walk the dirt-road (just before the village on the left side) down toward the Barranco del Aso.
+Walk the dirt-road (just before the village on the left side) down toward the .
 Remember that this rivulet came in the worldnews when it annihilated a camping in a furious mudflow (august 1996).

-Observe the cabra and the levador without wheel.
-Both stones are in place.
-Don't miss the hole in the upper stone.
-It is the place where the arm of thevcabra was attached for maintenance operations.
-The runner (the upper stone) is higher in the center.
-I don't remember seeing that in any other mill.
+Notice the hole in the side of the upper stone (4).
+It is the place where the arm of the cabra was attached for maintenance operations.
+The runner (the upper stone) is higher in its center.

-A third stone rests outside.
+A third stone rests outside (5).
 It is an old stone made of one piece and dressed with old style ridges.
 You'll find similar stones in Sarvisé and Allué.

 The balsa drains via a grid and a channel leading towards a small construction at the same level.
 Apparently this was the housing of a valve regulating the flow towards a small building leaning against the harinero, but without direct doorway to the mill.
 In this second building some machinery balances above a deep pit.
 It was the local electricity station.